-- > Department Administration: The growth of the Department has resulted in an ongoing reorganization to ensure that staff alignment effectively can address organizational growth issues.
-It is critically important for the Department to add a position that is dedicated exclusively to human resources, including but not limited to overseeing evaluations, training, disciplinary actions, recruitment and onboarding, the ongoing reorganization and reclassifications. - African Heritage Cultural Arts Center (AHCAC): With an average of 450 events each year, AHCAC needs the restructuring of the severely limited Theater Crew classifications to provide salary ranges that are more competitive and offer more latitude for growth.
+- African Heritage Cultural Arts Center (AHCAC): With an average of 450 events each year, AHCAC needs the restructuring of the severely limited Theater Crew classifications to provide salary ranges that are more competitive and offer more latitude for growth.
 A highprofile cultural institution, AHCAC has grown to be enormously robust, complex and internationally visible.
 In addition to presenting theater plays, dance performances, literary events, festivals, music concerts and visual art exhibitions, AHCAC has an active, yearround arts training program, with many students on partial or full scholarship, and offering after-school, and full-day summer camp, and fall break/winter break/spring break arts academies, all of which are in very high demand.
 Instruction in all disciplines in the performing, visual and technical arts is provided at the highest standards.
-In addition, once the AHCAC reopens as expected in late 2021, recruitment should begin for the approved building maintenance manager position so that all of the facility improvements now being completed can be operated and maintained to their maximum use. - > Joseph Caleb Auditorium: Construction work is competitively bid for the work to expand and renovate the Joseph Caleb Auditorium in Liberty City.
-In anticipation of its coming back on-line over the next two years, additional staff will need to be phased-in for the programming and client services essential to manage its business and operational needs and support its upcoming performance, rental, and community outreach schedules. - > Miami-Dade County Auditorium (MDCA): With more than 100,000 visitors each year, additional front of house and back of house support is needed to bring the Auditorium's staffing levels up to the standards of a theater of its size, one of the largest venues of its kind in South Florida with 2,372 seats.
+In addition, positions need to be added for additional instructors, an Accountant 2, and two security guards. - > Joseph Caleb Auditorium: Construction work is being competitively bid to expand and renovate the Joseph Caleb Auditorium in Liberty City.
+In anticipation of its coming back online within two years, additional staff will need to be phased-in for the programming and client services essential to manage its business and operational needs and support its upcoming performance, rental, and community outreach schedules. - Miami-Dade County Auditorium (MDCA): With more than 100,000 visitors each year, additional front of house and back of house support is needed to bring the Auditorium's staffing levels up to the standards of a theater of its size, one of the largest venues of its kind in South Florida with 2,372 seats.
 MDCA urgently needs the restructuring of the severely limited Theater Crew classifications to provide salary ranges that are more competitive and offer more latitude for growth.
 Given the dramatic increase in performances and events currently being presented at MDCA, it is necessary to rebuild the functional staff complement required to manage and operate a heavily used theater of its size and scope.
 Full-time, essential positions are needed to assist with performance planning, production, technical management and supervision, customer services and relations, facility management, maintenance and labor management.
 As examples, with more than 300 performances, rehearsals and activities booked year-round at the theater, the venue continues to operate without house and box office managers to direct the "front-of-house" operations, to oversee patron services, ticketing, customer relations, volunteer training, assigning and management, to implement staff and volunteer policies and procedures, and to provide audience safety and emergency services, among other responsibilities.
-In addition, once the MDCA reopens as expected in late 2021, recruitment should begin for the approved building maintenance manager position so that all of the facility's building systems can be operated and maintained with attention to extending their life cycle use until they can be replaced.

-South Miami-Dade Cultural Arts Center (SMDCAC): The Center's continued growth requires restructuring the severely limited Theater Crew classifications to provide salary ranges that are more competitive and offer more latitude for growth, and additional staff to provide accounting assistance for the business operations.
+Therefore, positions need to be added for Accountant 2, Front of House Manager and an Assistant Building Manager, so that all of the facility's building systems can be operated and maintained with attention to extending their life cycle use until they can be replaced. - > South Miami-Dade Cultural Arts Center (SMDCAC): The Center's continued growth requires restructuring the severely limited Theater Crew classifications to provide salary ranges that are more competitive and offer more latitude for growth, and an Accountant 2 to provide accounting assistance for the business operations.
 In addition, the South Miami-Dade Cultural Arts Center has developed a strong track record for presenting outstanding performances and programs, including the critically important work of co-presenting Miamibased performing arts organizations.
 Both the costs and demands for these programs are increasing.
 With 5 active performance spaces within the Center, there are frequently multiple events occurring simultaneously throughout the Center attracting close to 76,000 visitors annually.